 - Be a tenure-track Assistant Professor in their first three years of appointment when the student applies for the award.
 The award must be completed before the faculty member completes their fourth year of appointment.

-- Currently support undergraduate or graduate students on any externally funded research program of at least $10,000 in total direct costs.
-The faculty mentor must have current active external funding at the time of the project that pays the student.
+- Currently have an externally funded research program of at least $5,000 in total direct costs.
+The faculty mentor must have current active external funding at the time of the start of the student award.
 Since students may not know who is currently funded, it is expected that the mentors will recruit students for their projects.

-- Tenured or tenure track faculty who demonstrate that they are actively seeking external funding.
-Submit at least one external grant or contract of at least $10,000 total direct costs with full facilities and administrative costs appropriate for the type of sponsor and work in the past year and whose budgets for external funding include support of students.
+- Tenured or tenure track faculty who demonstrate that they are actively seeking external funding (submit at least one external grant or contract of at least $5,000 total direct costs with full facilities and administrative costs if allowed by the sponsor in the past year).

 Additional policies and procedures: